-Women in the Law—Finding Your Voice in the Crowd
+Women in the Law—Finding Your Balance

 Many Americans are hopeful, as we begin the new year, for a fresh start for our country and perhaps time to mend broken bridges and band together.
 A glance at the most-read stories from the New York Times in 2017 reflected a tumultuous year.
 One of the biggest news stories to break was the seemingly unending stream of sexual harassment and sexual misconduct allegations concerning powerful men across all walks of public life, from politics to entertainment.
 As accusations continued to hit the newsstands a safe place was suddenly created for women, and in some cases men, to come forward and speak out about what they had experienced.
 The resounding message to come forth is that women should be able to speak up and not apologize for having an opinion.
 2017 began with women hitting the streets worldwide to protest for equal rights and came full circle at year-end with women banding together to support one another, lending a voice for those who were afraid to speak out.